Why Women Lose Their Curves with Age + How to get them back

 Hormone Replacement: When Natural Isn't Enough

 Some women benefit significantly from bioidentical hormone replacement therapy (BHRT) or natural plant-based hormone support.
+Understanding how testosterone and mitochondrial function decline together with age is key context for any hormone strategy — see our guide to testosterone and mitochondria.
 These approaches can help:

 • Restore healthy estrogen and progesterone levels